ViddeM/ti-assistant-rs/Roadmap.md

    - ✅ Custodians (Mecatroll rex)
    - ✅ Manually adding score
    - ✅ Secret Objectives (normally up to 3)
+     - ❌ Buttons to score non-status phase objective when they happen.
    - ✅ Support for the Throne
    - ✅ Imperial
    - ❌ Agendas